 (iii) Ascertainment of Results of above Transactions

 ‘Profit/loss’ is a core accounting measurement.
 It is measured by preparing profit and loss account for a particular period.
 Various other accounting measurements such as different types of revenue expenses and revenue incomes are considered for preparing this profit and loss account.
-Difference between these revenue incomes and revenue expenses is known as result of business transactions identified as profit/loss.
+The difference between these revenue incomes and revenue expenses is known as result of business transactions identified as profit/loss.
 As this measure is used very frequently by stockholders for rational decision making, it has become the objective of accounting.
-For example, Income Tax Act requires that every business should have an accounting system that can measure taxable income of business and also explain nature and source of every item reported in Income Tax Return.
+For example, Income Tax Act requires that every business should have an accounting system that can measure the taxable income of business and also explain nature and source of every item reported in the Income Tax Return.

 (iv) To Ascertain the Financial Position of Business

 ‘Financial position’ is another core accounting measurement.
 Financial position is identified by preparing a statement of ownership i.e., Assets and Owings i.e., liabilities of the business as on a certain date.
-This statement is popularly known as balance sheet.
+This statement is popularly known as a balance sheet.
 Various other accounting measurements such as different types of assets and different types of liabilities as existed at a particular date are considered for preparing the balance sheet.
 This statement may be used by various stakeholders for financing and investment decision.

 (v) To Know the Solvency Position

 Balance sheet and profit and loss account prepared as above give useful information to stockholders regarding concerns potential to meet its obligations in the short run as well as in the long run.